Board of Education

 Citizen Input at Meetings

 The Mad River Board of Education welcomes public participation at its board meetings during the Public Comment portion of the agenda.
 The intent of allowing citizens to speak at Board meetings is to provide Board members with information that will assist them in making better decisions.
 Following the end of the board meeting, the President may ask for public comment.
-This is the time for the public to provide opinion or information about an item.
-The following rules of order must be followed by anyone addressing the Board:
+This is the time for the public to provide opinions or information about an item.
+The following rules must be followed by anyone addressing the Board:

 - The speaker must state their name, address, and organization if representing one

 - A maximum of three (3) minutes will be allowed for each speaker; (15) minutes per group.

 - No person may speak more than once on the same issue.

 - Speakers must refrain from personal remarks which might be construed as slanderous, defamation of character, or an invasion of personal rights.

 - The Board may ask questions of the speaker.

 The Role of the School Board

-The main roles of the Board of Education is to set policy for the School District, and to hire a Superintendent and Treasurer to administer those policies.
+The main roles of the Board of Education are to set policy for the School District and to hire a Superintendent and Treasurer to administer those policies.
 They are the official policy-making body of the school district.
-As elected officials, Board Members strive to develop policies that will provide the best scope, depth and quality of education possible for every student in the Mad River School District.
+As elected officials, Board Members strive to develop policies that will provide the best scope, depth, and quality of education possible for every student in the Mad River School District.

 The Mad River Board of Education consists of five citizens elected to serve four-year terms.
 The public nominates Board of Education candidates by petition.
 They are elected at the November general election in odd-numbered years.
 The Board meets during the first 15 days of January and elects a president and vice president to serve for the coming year.
 Each Board member represents all the citizens in the Mad River School District while keeping their focus on what is best for the students of the district.

 - defining the philosophy of the district